perak/kitchen-site/files/getting_started.md

 Your HTML and JS file can contain anything.
 Your component can contain other components, can use query - the same as any other built in component.

-If you want your component to be reusable in multiple pages, then you should use tokens instead of hard-coded template name, title and similar.
+If you want your component to be reusable in multiple pages, then you should use special tokens instead of hard-coded template name, title and similar.
 Following special tokens inside HTML and JS files will be replaced by generator:

 ```
 TEMPLATE_NAME